sushiibot/sushii-image-server/README.md

 ## Configuration

 An example configuration can be found in [`config.json`](./config.json).
 These values are also given by default if a config file is not found or fields are omitted.
-POST parameters will be take priority over config values.
+Parameter values are processed in the following priority: request parameter, configuration, default.
+POST request parameters will be take priority over config and default values.
+Default values will only be used if a parameter is neither given in the POST request nor configuration file.
 For example, if the `width` setting in the config is set to `512` and a POST request to `/url` or `/html` has a paramter of `1028`, it will use `1028` for that specific request.

 ```javascript
 {